core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 1. The proxy decrypts and verifies the request, according to the security association that it has with the client.

-2. The proxy identifies the client, and verifies that the client is in fact allowed-listed to have its requests proxied to CoAP group URIs.
+2. The proxy identifies the client and verifies that the client is in fact allowed-listed to have its requests proxied to CoAP group URIs.

    If the verification fails, the proxy MUST stop processing the request and MUST reply to the client with a 4.01 (Unauthorized) response.
 The proxy protects the response according to the security association that it has with the client.